Darnestown, Maryland: History

 Originally, Darnestown area land was used by European settlers for growing tobacco and corn.
 Construction of the Chesapeake and Ohio Canal (a.k.a.
 C&O Canal), which was operating between Georgetown and Seneca by June 1832, provided farmers with better access to markets.
 A network of roads and mills grew to connect farmers with the canal.
 Mills in the area included the Seneca Mill (circa 1780), Black Rock Mill (built in 1815), and the DuFief Mill (established 1850).
 Darne died in 1845, and his farm was eventually given to his son Alexander.
 By 1860, farmers were growing corn, wheat and oats.
 At the beginning of the American Civil War, Union Army leadership realized that the Potomac River area near Seneca was a possible crossing point for a Confederate invasion that could include Washington.
 The Darnestown area was occupied during 1861 by 18,000 Union troops.
-About half way between the canal and Darnestown, Major General Nathaniel P. Banks kept his headquarters at the Samuel Thomas Magruder farm where the Potomac River could be observed from high ground.
+About halfway between the canal and Darnestown, Major General Nathaniel P. Banks kept his headquarters at the Samuel Thomas Magruder farm where the Potomac River could be observed from high ground.
 Troops from the 13th Massachusetts Infantry Regiment occupied the Pleasant Hills home originally built by the Gassaways.
 After the war, Darnestown continued to be a farming community.
 An 1879 atlas lists 19 of 22 Darnestown "patrons" as farmers.

 In the 1870s, Darnestown's favorable transportation location suffered two setbacks that would affect future growth.
 First, freight traffic on the C&O Canal peaked in 1871, starting a downward trend that would end with the canal closing permanently in 1924.
 Second, the Baltimore and Ohio Railroad's new Metropolitan Branch opened in 1873 and bypassed Darnestown—running through Rockville, Gaithersburg, and Germantown.
 These factors limited growth for Darnestown, as nearby communities on the new rail line had "unprecedented facilities" for "personal travel and transportation of productions and supplies".
 The Darnestown Post Office, which had been operating for over 100 years, was discontinued May 31, 1911.
 The region around the Darnestown village did not exceed its 1890 population until after 1940, and the nearby villages of Hunting Hill, Travilah, and Seneca became essentially ghost towns.
 Darnestown grew very little until the 1960s, when wealthy families began buying farmland for living quarters and horseback riding.
 From 1970 to 1976, the population along Maryland Route 28 from Rockville to Darnestown nearly tripled.